-Miigwetch to Elder Joyce Tabodondung for starting and ending our day in a good way. an adequate response system and outreach education about available resources.
+Miigwetch to Elder Joyce Tabodondung for starting and ending our day in a good way. risks and indicators, peer training for survivors - and education for youth, landlords and the hospitality industry.
+Discussion of gaps in resources focused on the need for safe spaces, funding, and various supports.
+Participants highlighted the need for aftercare, an adequate response system and outreach education about available resources.
 Participants identified the needs of trafficked persons as having access to safe spaces, diverse social connections, and resources for education.
 Service providers also acknowledged the need for adequate trauma responses.

 The Dotmocracy analysis demonstrated that participants want education on human trafficking.
 The votes for education spanned diverse categories, including general public and community awareness, service provider training and educating leadership.
 Safe spaces was the next most voted for category.
 Importantly, participants focused on the need for housing and shelters to be in place before reaching out to trafficked people.
-Participants voted for Indigenous supports as the third theme and emphasized support for Indigenous service providers, community healing circles, and medicine wheel teachings.
+Participants voted for Indigenous supports as the third theme and emphasized support for Indigenous service providers, community healing circles and medicine wheel teachings.